-We are committed to ensuring children at All Cannings Primary School are safe.
-Safeguarding our school community is of paramount importance.
 We ensure that all our staff are aware of, and have the skills to deal with any child protection or safeguarding concerns.
 We have robust recruitment procedures and professional development programmes which ensure that all our staff uphold our strong ethos and values.
 Your child's safety and welfare overrides all other considerations.
 Schools are legally required to follow set procedures and the Local Authority requires the Headteacher to report any obvious or suspected cases of child abuse, which includes non-accidental injury, severe physical neglect, emotional abuse and/or sexual abuse.

 This procedure is intended to protect children at risk.
 Our Child Protection Policy is available below.